ipa320/RosTooling/README.md

 ![alt text](docu/images/install_updatesite.png)

+If none package is listed, please uncheck the option *Group items by category*.
 The category *ROS Model* appears in the *Name* area.
 Check the box in front of *ROS model* and click *Next* to review the list of items to be installed.
 Click *Next* again to read and accept the terms of the license agreements and afterwards click *Finish*.
 Eclipse will then start to install the ROS tooling and its dependencies.
 If you get a security warning about the authenticity, click OK.
 Finally, when asked, restart Eclipse to complete the installation process.

 To start using the ROS tooling continue with the [step 1](#1-switch-to-the-ros-developer-perspective)